Calculational Design of [In]Correctness Transformational Program Logics by Abstract Interpretation: The Design of a Natural Transformational Logic Theory by Composing Abstractions of the Natural Relational Semantics

 This means that at least one execution from at least one initial state in $P$ does terminate in a final state satisfying Q. Taking $Q=\Sigma$ is \emph{possible termination from some initial states}.

 \circled{23} Disproving a Hoare triple using the proof system would require to show that no proof does exist for this triple, a method no one ever consider.
 One can use incorrectness logic \cite{DBLP:journals/pacmpl/OHearn20} or provide a counter-example (not supported by a logic).
-The logic \circled{23} can be used to prove that a Hoare specification is violated with a possible counter-example, since $\neg\bigl(\{P\}\texttt{ S}\{Q\}\bigr)$ = $\neg\bigl(\textsf{post}\sqb{S}P\subseteq Q\bigr)$ = $\textsf{post}\sqb{S}P\cap \neg Q\neq\emptyset$.
+The \emph{Hoare incorrectness logic} \circled{23} can be used to prove that a Hoare specification is violated with a possible counter-example, since $\neg\bigl(\{P\}\texttt{ S}\{Q\}\bigr)$ = $\neg\bigl(\textsf{\textup{post}}\sqb{S}P\subseteq Q\bigr)$ = $\textsf{\textup{post}}\sqb{S}P\cap \neg Q\neq\emptyset$.
+It's nothing but debugging in logic form.

 This is weaker that the requirements of incorrectness logic, for which the principle of denial \cite[Fig\@.
-1]{DBLP:journals/pacmpl/OHearn20} states that if $Q\subseteq\textsf{post}\sqb{\texttt{ S}}P \wedge \neg(Q\subseteq Q')$ then $Q\cap\neg Q'\neq \emptyset$ and therefore $\textsf{post}\sqb{\texttt{ S}}P\cap \neg Q' \neq \emptyset$ that is, $\neg\bigl(\{P\}\texttt{ S}\{Q'\}\bigr)$.
+1]{DBLP:journals/pacmpl/OHearn20} states that if $Q\subseteq\textsf{\textup{post}}\sqb{\texttt{ S}}P \wedge \neg(Q\subseteq Q')$ then $Q\cap\neg Q'\neq \emptyset$ and therefore $\textsf{\textup{post}}\sqb{\texttt{ S}}P\cap \neg Q' \neq \emptyset$ that is, $\neg\bigl(\{P\}\texttt{ S}\{Q'\}\bigr)$.
 However the converse is not true since the violation of $\{P\}\texttt{ S}\{Q\}$ only require one state of $P$ definitely reaches one state not satisfying $Q$.

 \ifshort Other contrapositive logics or logics for disproving program properties are considered in the appendix \proofinapx.\fi \begin{toappendix} \ifshort